xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcodelinetype/$constructor$.md

-Constructs a new instance of the `AbstractCodeLineType` class
+Constructs an AbstractCodeLineType instance from XML element data.

 ## Signature